awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 # SAML Authentication for Kibana<a name="saml"></a>

-SAML authentication for Kibana lets you use your existing identity provider to offer single sign\-on \(SSO\) for Kibana on domains running Elasticsearch 6\.7 or later\.
-To use this feature, you must enable [fine\-grained access control](fgac.md)\.
+SAML authentication for Kibana lets you use your existing identity provider to offer single sign\-on \(SSO\) for Kibana\.
 Rather than authenticating through [Amazon Cognito](es-cognito-auth.md) or the [internal user database](fgac.md#fgac-kibana), SAML authentication for Kibana lets you use third\-party identity providers to log in to Kibana, manage fine\-grained access control, search your data, and build visualizations\.
-Amazon Elasticsearch Service supports providers that use the SAML 2\.0 standard, such as Okta, Keycloak, Active Directory Federation Services, and Auth0\.

 SAML authentication for Kibana is only for accessing Kibana through a web browser\.
 Your SAML credentials do *not* let you make direct HTTP requests to the Elasticsearch or Kibana APIs\.

+## Prerequisites<a name="saml-prerequisites"></a>
++ An Amazon ES domain running Elasticsearch 6\.7 or later with [fine\-grained access control](fgac.md) enabled
++ A third\-party identity provider \(IdP\) that supports the SAML 2\.0 standard, such as Okta, Keycloak, Active Directory Federation Services, Auth0, and many more

 ## SAML Configuration Overview<a name="saml-overview"></a>